apache/kylin/website/_docs/howto/howto_upgrade.md

 Kylin v1.5.3 and v1.5.4 are compatible in metadata.
 Please follow the common upgrade steps above.

 ## Upgrade from 1.5.2 to v1.5.3
-Kylin v1.5.3 metadata is compitible with v1.5.2, your cubes don't need rebuilt, as usual, some actions need to be performed:
+Kylin v1.5.3 metadata is compatible with v1.5.2, your cubes don't need rebuilt, as usual, some actions need to be performed:

 #### 1. Update HBase coprocessor
 The HBase tables for existing cubes need be updated to the latest coprocessor; Follow [this guide](howto_update_coprocessor.html) to update;